Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Network Slicing: Concept and System Architecture

-Fig. \ref{fig:Network_Slicing} shows the concept and system architecture of network slicing.
-The architecture consists of CN slices, RAN slices, and radio slices.
-Each slice in CN is built from a set of Network Functions (NFs), some NFs can be used across multiple slices while some are tailored to a specific slice.
-There are at least two slice pairing functions, which connect all of these slices together.
-The first pairing function is between CN slices and RAN slices, and the second pairing function is between RAN slices and radio slices.
-The paring function routes communication between radio slice and its appropriate CN slice in order to provide specific services and applications.
-The pairing function between RAN and CN slices can be static or semi-dynamic configuration in order to achieve required network function and communication.
-The mapping among radio, RAN and CN slices can be 1:1:1 or 1:M:N, it specifically means that a radio could use multiple RAN slices, and a RAN slice could connect to multiple CN slices.
+Fig.~\ref{fig:Network_Slicing} illustrates the concept and system architecture of network slicing.
+The architecture consists of CN slice subnets, RAN slice subnets, and radio slice subnets.
+Each CN slice is constructed from a set of NFs; some NFs may be shared across multiple slices, while others are tailored to specific slices.
+The architecture includes at least two slice pairing functions that connect these slices.
+The first pairing function links CN slices with RAN slices, while the second connects RAN slices with radio slices.
+The pairing function routes communication between a radio slice and its corresponding CN slice in order to support specific services and applications.
+The pairing function between RAN and CN slices may be static or semi-dynamic to achieve the required network functionality and communication.
+The mapping among radio, RAN, and CN slices can follow a 1:1:1 or 1:M:N relationship.
+This means that a radio slice may utilize multiple RAN slices, and a RAN slice may connect to multiple CN slices.

-End-to-end slicing architecture shown in Fig. 1 represents logical decomposition of network slicing, and takes specific network domain functions i.e. CN and radio network domains into account.
-From the operational perspective, NGMN defines that network slicing concept is consisted of three layers: \textit{Service Instance Layer}, \textit{Network Slice Instance Layer}, and \textit{Resource layer}.
-Each of these three layers are described below and shown in Fig. \ref{fig:Slicing_Management}. \cite{alliance2016description}.
+The end-to-end slicing architecture shown in Fig.~1 represents a logical decomposition of network slicing and takes specific network domain functions, such as the CN and RAN domains, into account.
+From an operational perspective, the NGMN Alliance defines the network slicing concept as consisting of three layers: the Service Instance Layer, the Network Slice Instance Layer, and the Resource Layer.
+Each of these layers is described below and illustrated in Fig.~\ref{fig:Slicing_Management} \cite{alliance2016description}.

-\begin{itemize} \item \textbf{Service Instance Layer:} It represents end user and business services, which are expected to be supported by the network.
+\begin{itemize} \item \textbf{Service Instance Layer:} This layer represents end-user and business services that are expected to be supported by the network.
 Each service is represented by a \textit{Service Instance}.
-These services can either be provided by the network operator or by a third party. \end{itemize}
+These services may be provided either by the network operator or by a third party.